Do you want to become a relationship counselling practitioner with expertise in domestic and family violence?

 - $1,500 placement fee.

 A deposit of $1000 is payable upon enrolment.
 Instalment options are available.
+Please see the RTO Program Manual for more information about fees.

 - Subject 1: Legislation, ethics, codes of conduct, policy and collaborative practice in relationship counselling and domestic and family violence work.